 The Development Stage funding was awarded to help the church progress plans to apply for a full grant in December 2016.
 The money was to enable a detailed study of the work needed and associated costs to be undertaken.

 Before applying for a full grant for the Delivery Stage at the end of 2016, the church needed by the beginning of December 2016 to have carried out the preliminary investigations, raised around £35,000 in match funding, and drawn up a detailed Activity Plan.
-This was done, and the PCC now waits to hear from the Heritage Lottery Fund to see if a grant for the Delivery Stage will be forthcoming.
-If it is, the urgent repair work will be carried out during the summer months of 2017.
+This was done, but the report arising from the investigations unfortunately revealed that the chancel arch and tower in particular were in a worse state of repair than originally thought.
+In December 2016, only a few weeks before Christmas, the PCC reluctantly decided that, with the risk of falling plaster from the chancel arch explicitly mentioned in the report, All Saints Church would need to be closed.